GaragePixel/Public-drafts-in-Mx2/fox/megumidoc.md

 # Megumi-Kizuko Pre-Photoshoot Interaction Analysis

 At Megumi's home: Megumi is hosting Kizuko at her home for a photo shoot.
 On TV (Megumi's room is huge, ever since she moved into her mafia-head father's mansion), the news is on, and a report shows a lifeguard in a pool explaining overly technical stuff to the camera, water up to his waist and 5-year-olds around him.
 His hair is neatly styled, in a wave-like shape held by the gel.
-"Hey, look at the minimum-wage worker's hair, with gel and everything, even though he's waist-deep in water!"
+Kizuko: - "Hey, look at the minimum-wage worker's hair, with gel and everything, even though he's waist-deep in water!"
-"We know they have pull wires, but I think the kids are safe, right?"
+Megumi: - "We know they have pull wires, but I think the kids are safe, right?"
-"You obviously haven't looked at the CCTV footage!
-After the guy who went through the grain grinder, I recently saw three kids that age drown right next to the lifeguard!"
+- "You obviously haven't looked at the CCTV footage!
+After the guy who went through the grain grinder, I recently saw three kids that age drown right next to the lifeguard!
 I was saying that because the guy in the pool can't go in there with his hair gelled, it's so suspicious!
 There's a whole world out there you don't even know about, Megu-chan.
 And I was just joking!
 - You're so crazy, Kizupun...
 - Haha, we don't even know if he can swim, but given his haircut, I'd never put my kid in the same pool as him!
 - Huh?
 Like you could have kids, Kizupun.
 You shouldn't eat the father, at least until conception.